metal-stack/docs/docs/src/overview/os.md

 ## Supported OS Images

-Our operating system images are trimmed down to their bare essentials for serving as Kubernetes worker nodes.
+The operating system images that we use are trimmed down to their bare essentials for serving as Kubernetes worker nodes.
 Small image sizes make our machine provisioning blazingly fast.

-The following images are supported and built and updated on regular basis.
+The following images are built, updated and scanned from the metal-stack developers on regular basis.

 - Debian 10
 - Ubuntu 19.10

-## Build Your Own Images
+## Building Your Own Images

 It is possible to just build your own operating system images!